A Monte Carlo simulation of ion transport at finite temperatures: Results of MC simulation

-In Table \ref{rezultatar+ar} we tabulate the results for $Ar^+$ ions in their parent gas which may be used as benchmark results for verification of Monte Carlo codes or other techniques which take into account thermal effects of the background gas.
-We should mention that relative differences between results for two choices of parameters $m=2$ and $m=2.3$ \cite{P94} are less that one percent, and only the results for $m=2$ are presented here.
+In Table \ref{rezultatar+ar} we tabulate the results for Ar$^+$ ions in their parent gas which may be used as benchmark results for verification of MC codes or other techniques which take into account thermal effects of the background gas.
+We should mention that relative differences between results for two choices of parameters $m=2$ and $m=2.3$ (defined in\cite{P94}) are less than one percent, and only the results for $m=2$ are presented here.